NBISweden/workshop-genome_annotation/labs/find_all_evidence.md

 # 3 Obtaining RNA-seq (SRA)

 Commonly, such data are produced within the project you are working on.
 Otherwise the most appropriate data could be retrieved on the Sequence Read Archive (SRA) database.
 SRA is a database which stores sequence data obtained from next generation sequence (NGS) technology.
-All menbers of the INSDC consortium (NCBI, EMBL-EBI and DDBJ) operate an instance of the Sequence Read Archive (SRA).
+All members of the INSDC consortium (NCBI, EMBL-EBI and DDBJ) operate an instance of the Sequence Read Archive (SRA).

 :mortar_board: **ENA:**
 In Europe, EMBL-EBI provides access to SRA through the European Nucleotide Archive (ENA).
 Go to [ENA website](https://www.ebi.ac.uk/ena).